ahmar46/Travelic/README.md

 ### This is a landing page for a fake Travel Website.
-I named it TRAVELIC and it loo
+I named it TRAVELIC and it looks

 ### Technologies Used: HTML, CSS & JavaScript.